Skip to main content

 Confronting Racial Injustice

 Congressman DeSaulnier believes we must come together as a nation to dismantle the systems that were built to disadvantage people of color and that is why he began hosting a series of "Conversation on Race" town halls with the goal of discovering and promoting best practices for improving race relations in areas such as health care, education, employment, and criminal justice.
-He also proudly supported the George Floyd Justice in Policing Act (H.R.
-7120) to ban deadly chokeholds, hold problematic officers accountable, and show communities of color that we are serious about making a change.
+He also proudly supports the George Floyd Justice in Policing Act to ban deadly chokeholds, hold problematic officers accountable, and show communities of color that we are serious about making a change.
 In response to evidence of the disproportionate health effects of coronavirus on communities of color, Congressman DeSaulnier joined an effort to demand that the CDC further investigate and address these disparities.

 Pushing for Continued Progress for Individuals with Disabilities: